uminocelo/uminocelo/README.md

 I've had the opportunity to work with languages like Elixir, RoR, NodeJS and PHP, but I'm always open to new languages.

-I am currently studying Go, Swift, Python and Java languages.
+I'm currently working on things related to Docker, PostgreSQL, MongoDB, VIM, Go, Swift, Python and Java.

 I love studying and understanding more about software architecture and performance.